EladdadMahdi/IBM-Applied-Data-Science-Capstone/README.md

 <img width="430" height="117" alt="image" src="https://github.com/user-attachments/assets/4d9a443a-a6b4-4e4a-923f-198199892c9a" />

 ### Description
-In this project End-to-end analysis of SpaceX launch data: mission success prediction, launch trends, customer diversity, and payload optimization.
+This project is an end‑to‑end analysis of SpaceX Falcon 9 launch data focused on mission success prediction, launch trends, customer diversity, and payload optimization.
+The core idea is that predicting whether the first stage will land and be reused allows data‑driven estimation of launch costs and understanding of how mission parameters affect reusability.
-Complete ML pipeline with EDA, feature engineering, and deployment.
+​

+The work includes a complete ML pipeline: data acquisition from public SpaceX sources, exploratory data analysis (EDA), and feature engineering on variables such as payload mass, orbit type, launch site, and customer.
+A supervised learning model is trained and evaluated to classify first‑stage landing outcomes, and the results are surfaced through dashboards and visualizations to support technical and business decision‑making.
+​